sedostheatre/sedos.co.uk/input/news/2023-04-29-noda-london-district-winners-list-2023.md

 The Joe Putnam Award for best musical: *[Carrie](https://www.sedos.co.uk/shows/2022-carrie-the-musical)*

-The NODA London Innovation Trophy: Sedos
+The NODA London Innovation Trophy: for The Power in *Carrie*

 **Nomination for:**

-NODA London Flame Awards for inspirational contribution to the pursuit of excellence in Theatre and enhancement of the overall theatrical experience: Sedos
+NODA London Flame Awards for inspirational contribution to the pursuit of excellence in Theatre and enhancement of the overall theatrical experience: for the commitment to diversity and inclusion in *[A Midsummer Night’s Dream](https://www.sedos.co.uk/shows/2022-a-midsummer-night-s-dream)*.

 **Shortlisted for:**